Ashrithashankar21/continue-poc/README.md

 # FS Extension

-It is a simple demonstration of creating a basic web extension using os module.
+It is a simple demonstration of creating a basic web extension using path module.

 ## Conclusion